-Spinning Tops Candlesticks Pattern and Dojis Candlestick Patterns
+Spinning Tops Candlesticks and Dojis Candlesticks - How to Trade Spinning Tops and Doji Patterns

 Spinning tops candlesticks pattern have a small body with long upper and lower shadows.
 These spinning tops are referred to by this name because they are similar to spinning tops on a matchstick.